oam-dev/rudr/docs/concepts/scopes.md

           value: 100.0
 </pre>

-And here's how a component would be added to that scope:
+And here's how a component would be added to that scope within the [application configuration](application-configuration.md) file:

 <pre>
 apiVersion: core.oam.dev/v1alpha1